 Explore the battlefield at Battle near Hastings where the fate of the English crown was to be

 Join one of our battlefield historians on a tour of the 1066 Battlefields, follow the battles and see how they developed.

 On 5th January 1066, King Edward the Confessor died following a coma without a bloodline heir.
 Before passing away, however, he briefly regained consciousness and placed his widow and the kingdom into Harold's "protection".
 When the Witenagemot, a meeting of the nobles of England, convened the next day they selected Harold as King Edward's successor and he was crowned the following day.

 Harold Godwinson was not, however, the only claimant to the English throne; his most notable rivals being Harold Hardrada, King of Norway, and William, Duke of Normandy.
 In response to Harold Godwinson's coronation these two rivals began gethering their forces.

 King Harold perceived the greatest threat to be from Normandy and assembled his troops on the Isle of Wight ready to face an invasion across the English Channel.
 William's fleet, however, remained in port for almost seven months and on 8th September 1066, with provisions running low, King Harold disbanded his army and returned to London.
 That very same day, Harold Hardrada joined Harold Godwinson's renegade brother Tostig and invaded; landing with his fleet at the mouth of the River Tyne.

 Our 4 day / 3 night Flexi Tour

-Arrive at your hotel and check yourself in.
-In the evening we gather together and you are introduced to you battlefield historian / guide.
+Arrive at your York hotel and check yourself in.
+In the evening we gather together and you are introduced to your battlefield historian.

 We begin our tour of the 1066 battlefields with a visit to the Battle of Fulford battlefield.
 It was here